Explainer: Does Akshaya Patra actually serve midday meals in schools for free?

 According to the Ministry of Human Resource Development, which implements the scheme, more than 9.40 crore children across 11.6 lakh government and government-aided schools were provided one hot cooked meal every day in 2017-’18.

 Both the Centre and the state governments contribute funds for the scheme, with the menu differing in each state according to local factors.
-The supply of meals is outsourced to contractors appointed by the state governments.
+In some places, the supply of meals is outsourced to contractors appointed by the state governments.
 Among them is Akshaya Patra, which functions in 12 states.
 According to its website, it provides mid-day meals to 17 lakh school children in 15,024 government schools and government-aided schools.

 There have been several controversies over the years on who should be appointed to serve the meals.
 Many activists have opposed the model of centralised kitchens, urging governments to allow local organisations such as women self-help groups to supply the meals.